-Biblical vs. Systematic Theology
+Biblical vs Systematic Theology

 Oftentimes, we hear other churchgoers say "that's biblical" when they argue with us about their private interpretations or denominational traditions.
 This becomes a problem when multiple people each claim to have "biblical" ideas that all contradict each other.
 However, this dilemma is hardly unique to congregants alone, but church leaders routinely engage in it themselves.
 This article defines what makes an idea "biblical" as opposed to "systematic" when it comes to hermeneutics, the study of scriptural interpretation.

 In the Old Testament, Joseph son of Jacob asked, "Do not interpretations belong to God?"
 (Gen. 40:8).
 Likewise, in the New Testament, Simon Peter warned, "First of all you must understand this, that no prophecy of scripture is a matter of one's own interpretation" (2 Pet.
 1:20).
 Nowadays, instead of trusting the Bible like we claim to doctrinally, we ask ignorant questions such as, "How do you know that you are right?"
 The point of reading scripture is know what the authors intended to tell us, their readers.
 For example, John son of Zebedee wrote, "But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name" (20:31).
 If we ignore John's reason, the logical conclusion is that we may not have eternal life!
 Therefore, biblical theology deals with the actual literary themes and instructions of the Bible.
-In contrast, systematic theology deals with topics that may nor may not coincide with it.
+In contrast, systematic theology deals with topics that may or may not coincide with it.
 Let us further explore these methodological differences, and the strengths and weaknesses of each.

 Biblical theology, simply put, is the "theology of the Bible," focusing on the actual writers and their relationship with God as he works through history and culture to inspire them.
 Biblical theologians, by trade, methodically interpret scripture with a blend of historical context, cultural background, inductive study, and descriptive teaching.
 This means to "speak where the Bible speaks and to be silent where it remains silent."
-Paul gave a similar admonition when he wrote, "That you may learn through us the meaning of the saying, 'Nothing beyond what is written,' so that none of you will be puffed up in favor of one against another" (1 Cor.
+Paul of Tarsus gave a similar admonition when he wrote, "That you may learn through us the meaning of the saying, 'Nothing beyond what is written,' so that none of you will be puffed up in favor of one against another" (1 Cor.
 4:6).
 For example, a biblical-theological reading of Paul's letters considers what he intended by the word "justification" in his first-century world rather than the prescriptive doctrines of systematic theologians later in church history.

 Biblical theologians prioritize the historical-grammatical method.
 Instead of arranging scriptural lessons by topic with questions such as "What does the Bible say about going to church?" they study them in their original format.
 For example, a biblical theologian knows that Jesus' teaching, "For where two or three are gathered in my name, I am there among them" (Matt.
 18:20), relates to this rabbinical lesson from the Mishnah: "When two sit together and words of Torah pass between them, the Divine Presence [Hebrew: Shechinah] rests between them" (Avot 3:3).
 This contrasts with the usual systematic approach by many pastors who read it as: When a couple of Christians get together to read the Bible, they're having church.